 Once converted, retinal helps the skin cells to produce more collagen and other structural elements, making the skin more youthful, firm and elastic.
 It also speeds up the renewal process of the upper skin layers making it smoother and more even.
 A-Game is a smart-aging must-have, but it is also useful as an adjacent product for fading pigmention, as well as helping acne-prone skin.

-In terms of strength and knowledge, we would compare our 0.05% retinal serum to the strength and knowledge of a 0.5% retinol product but with less irritation potential and possibly quicker results.
+In terms of strength and knowledge, we would compare our 0.05% retinal serum to a mid-strength retinol product (typically in the 0.2-0.5% range), but with less irritation potential and possibly quicker results.

 Cruelty-free | Vegan | Fragrance & Essential oil free | Gluten-free